Loyola Physician Partners

 Accountable Care Organization (ACO)

 Loyola University Health System is a member of Trinity Health, a national Catholic healthcare system.
 Loyola Physician Partners is one of five Trinity Health organizations participating in the Center for Medicare & Medicaid Innovation (CMMI) new accountable care organization model called the Next Generation ACO Model (NGACO Model), advancing the Administration’s health-care system goals and building on experience from the Pioneer ACO Model and the Medicare Shared Savings Program.

 Through this new model, CMS partners with Trinity Health and other ACOs that are experienced in coordinating care for populations of patients, and whose provider groups are ready to assume higher levels of financial risk and reward.
-This is in accordance with the Department of Health and Human Services’ goal of tying 30 percent of traditional, or fee-for-service, Medicare payments to alternative payment models, such as ACOs, by the end of 2016, and tying 50 percent of payments to these models by the end of 2018.
+This is in accordance with the Department of Health and Human Services’ goal of tying 50 percent of traditional, or fee-for-service, Medicare payments to alternative payment models, such as ACOs, by the end of 2018.